Skip to content Skip to footer

 4. “Too Big to Fail” Doesn’t Work with Regulators

-The growth-at-all-costs strategy assumes that scale creates leverage.
-With paying customers, it sometimes does.
+With paying customers, scale sometimes creates leverage.
 With regulators whose job is systemic stability, it creates urgency.
 The bigger you get operating in a grey area, the more urgently the regulator wants to shut you down.

 Is Your Brand Caught in The Aesthetic Trap?